Skip to main content

 Because database fields source information from a DataSource, you can link database fields to other Template fields to auto-populate information from related columns within your spreadsheet.

-Upload and manage your account’s DataSources in the GoFormz web app when you access the DataSources tab.
+Upload and manage your account’s DataSources in the web app's DataSources tab.

 Template Events automate the transfer, email, or tagging of all Forms created from a selected Template.
 These are Template-based automations with varied access depending on your account tier.
 For more dynamic automations, explore Workflows.

-Workflows are recipe-driven automations that move data between GoFormz and your third-party business systems in real-time.
-GoFormz’s list of available integrations is always growing.
+Workflows are recipe-driven automations that move data between your account and an ever-growing suite of third-party business systems in real-time.

-If you’re not sure how else to utilize automations, consider this question: How did you process the information on your document before you digitized it using GoFormz?
+If you’re not sure how else to utilize automations, consider this question: How did you process the information on your document before you digitized it?
 Maybe you’d send the information to somebody else?
 Or store copies for your records?

-In the List View panel, you can use Auto Build to automatically map the data fields from your Form View into your List View.
+In the List view panel, use Auto Build to automatically map the data fields from your Form view into your List view.
 Your pages will populate as tabs at the top of the Template Editor with your fields displayed in the workspace as a modifiable list.

 Screenshot displaying an example of List View in the Template Editor within the GoFormz web app.

 Within a List view you have the option to divide your Template into tabs and sections.
-Organizing your List View's fields into similar tabs and sections helps your Form Users efficiently complete their Forms.
+Organizing your List view's fields into similar tabs and sections helps your Form Users efficiently fill out their Forms.

 Update and manage your Templates